dave1010/clipea/README.md

 Just press `<enter>` to run the command or `<backspace>` if you want to edit it.

+Clipea works best when you give it a task to complete, rather than a question: LLMs love explaining things whenever you're not sure.

 ### ❓❓ Using the Zsh shell integration (recommended)

 The Zsh integration is more than just a quick alias.